The Little Æolian Harp Page

 Abe wrote to say building this Æolian Harp kept him sane while while recovering from a broken ankle.
 He used 1/4 inch poplar and Gorilla glue.
 I like the way he placed the harp in a sliding door.

-The harp will be a Christmas present for his mother who lives atop a windy hill in PA.
+The harp will be a Christmas present for his mother who lives atop a windy hill in Pa, USA.

 I used two sizes of monofilament fishing line and tuned the 24 strings to